austinjhunt/jerrywestonmize/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 23.5 =
+= 23.8 =

-Release date: 2024-09-24
+Release date: 2024-11-05

-Yoast SEO 23.5 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/release-24-9-24).
+Yoast SEO 23.8 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/release-5-11-24).

 #### Enhancements

-* Improves analysis score feedback labels in the publish sections.
-* Improves our integration with cache plugins by preventing flushing their cache when not needed.
+* Introduces a new, redesigned General page.
+* Adds a notification to inform the user when an error occurs while changing the visibility of a notification or a problem.

 #### Bugfixes

-* Fixes a bug where Arabic keyphrases containing certain function words were not correctly matched.
+* Fixes a bug in our Elementor integration where previously saved slug values of drafts would be ignored.

+#### Other

+* Sets the _WordPress tested up to_ version to 6.7.

-= 23.4 =
+= 23.7 =

-Release date: 2024-09-03
+Release date: 2024-10-22

-Yoast SEO 23.4 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/release-3-9-24).
+Yoast SEO 23.7 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/release-22-10-24).

 #### Enhancements

-* Adds support for discarding the changes when switching to a post, using the Top bar feature in Elementor.
-* Adds _так_ to the words recognized by the _transition words_ assessment in Russian.
-Props to @pavelmai83.
-* Improves the schema output by following the specification for the _SearchAction_ more strictly.
-* Re-enables the script concatenation that was disabled to prevent a bug with WordPress 5.5.
-* Improves the look of the Yoast SEO metabox in the block editor by centering it and making it stand out more by using a background color.
+* Removes the _keyphrase in slug_ assessment for static home pages.

 #### Bugfixes

-* Fixes a bug where an image caption inside a classic block would be considered the introduction when using the _keyphrase in introduction_ assessment in the default editor.
+* Fixes a bug where a database error would occur when there were no public taxonomies available for indexing.
-* Fixes a bug where the first tag instead of the primary tag would be shown in a permalink when adding a link in the Classic editor.
+* Fixes a bug where another plugin running the `exit()` function inside the `plugin_loaded` hook would result in a fatal error.
+Props to [menno-ll](https://github.com/menno-ll).
-* Fixes a bug where the Yoast tab would disappear when opening and closing the Site Settings in Elementor.
-* Fixes a bug where the Yoast user settings would be wiped out after a user profile update when the respective global settings were disabled.
-* Fixes a bug where two admin links would not be resolvable when using a custom admin URL.

 #### Other

-* Adds a learn more link to the primary category picker.
-* Deprecates some functions in the `Yoast_Input_Validation` class.
-* Deprecates the `Disable_Concatenate_Scripts_Integration` class.
-* Deprecates the `Duplicate_Post_Integration` class.
-* Deprecates the `WPSEO_Admin_User_Profile::user_profile()` method and the `admin/views/user-profile.php` file.
+* Removes translation strings that are not meant for the Yoast SEO Free version from the plugin.
+* Resets the notice for search engines discouraged when changing Search engine visibility to visible.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).